Leif-W/Caspian/README.md

 As a clone demo of a popular marketplace named after the world's largest continental moving body of water, this seemed an appropriate antithesis.

+# Using

+## Package managers

+### Overview of options

+* npm v7 (current) fails to install yarn, firebase, firebase-admin, and many others
+* npm v6 (unmaintained) seems to work without errors
+* yarn v1 installs everything ok, if you can get it outside npm, but convoluted process to upgrade to v1.23, which is no longer developed
+* yarn v2 has unmet peer dependencies for firebase and firebase-admin, and convoluted process to update to v2
+* yarn v3 throws too many errors and fails hard, and convoluted process to upgrade to v3
+* pnpm has unmet peer dependencies, is very fast, and uses less disk space, supports US and British Colonialism by using the stolen Indian Ocean TLD .io

+### Which to choose?

+At the time of writing, only npm v6, and yarn v1 install all dependencies without warnings or errors.
+However, pnpm has a warning, but otherwise is simpler, faster and uses less disk space.
+So let's try pnpm.

 # Contributing

 ## Git